 10 If you go to war against your enemies and Jehovah your God defeats them for you and you take them captive, 11 and you see among the captives a beautiful woman and you are attracted to her and you want to take her as your wife, 12 you may bring her into your house.
 She should then shave her head, attend to her nails, 13 and remove the clothing of her captivity, and dwell in your house.
 She will weep for her father and her mother a whole month, and afterward you may have relations with her; you will become her husband and she will become your wife.

 Where, in this scenario, are her wishes ever talked about?
-Her entire family, all her friends and neighbors, are slaughtered in some bloody massacre, she’s taken away like a chest of gold, and then forced to copulate with some oily, hairy stranger.
-It doesn’t matter if the law of his land calls her his “wife” and makes it legal in their eyes; if she didn’t consent to this (and being taken away as spoils of war would indicate a lack of consent), then it’s rape.
-Period.
+Her entire country is slaughtered in some bloody massacre, she’s taken away like a chest of gold, and then forced to copulate with some oily, hairy stranger.

 Please share with others via social media below.